shmulib/CGLSP/README.md

 ## Ideas for optimization algorithm improvement

-Work still to be donee
+Work still to be done